(New without tags - 1303.99 USD)

-- GPS mount - Some has a GPS mount at the top of the bag, so you can attaché your GPS device to the handlebar bag, instead attaching it to the handlebar itself.
+- GPS mount - Some have a GPS mount at the top of the bag, so you can attaché your GPS device to the handlebar bag, instead of attaching it to the handlebar itself.

-- Quick dismount - Some have a quick mount to allow you to quick remove your handlebar bag from the bike.
-The smaller ones are attached with a Velcro, and the heavy ones have bracket.
+- Quick dismount - Some have a quick mount to allow you to quickly remove your handlebar bag from the bike.
+The smaller ones are attached with a Velcro, and the heavy ones have brackets.

 - Shoulder strap - Many handlebar bags come with a shoulder strap.
-This is extremely convenient if you need to take the bag with you when you are out off your bike.
+This is extremely convenient if you need to take the bag with you when you are out of your bike.

 - Rain protection - Some bicycle handlebar bags are waterproof.
-Once it will save your video or still camera from the rain, you will understand how valuable it is.
+Once it saves your video or still camera from the rain, you will understand how valuable it is.

-If your riding style is freeride biking or down hill biking than probably your storage needs are quite limited, but if your hobby is bicycle touring or you are commuting by bicycle you may need to fine storage solution for your cycling equipment and for your accessories.
+If your riding style is freeride biking or downhill biking then probably your storage needs are quite limited, but if your hobby is bicycle touring or you are commuting by bicycle you may need to fine storage solution for your cycling equipment and your accessories.

-My 2'nd hobby is taking video movies while riding, and so I have to have my video camera handy for me at all times.
-In addition, when I leave my touring bikes, lock them and go somewhere, I can use the quick dismount feature and carry with me my handlebar bag, including all of my valuable items, such as my video camera, my personal documents and money.
+My 2nd hobby is taking video movies while riding, so I have to have my video camera handy for me at all times.
+In addition, when I leave my touring bikes, lock them, and go somewhere, I can use the quick dismount feature and carry with me my handlebar bag, including all of my valuable items, such as my video camera, my documents, and money.
 If you would like to watch my cycling movies you can visit this link.

 What Can I Store in My Handlebar Bag?

 The typical items you can store in your bicycle handlebar bag are those that need quick access.
-For me three main things are falling under this category:
+For me three main things fall under this category: